 WILLIAM E. PARODI SR.

 FORMER BETHELITE???
+William Edward Parodi Sr. is believed to have been born and reared in Florida, of second generation Cuban parents.
 In the mid 1960s, William E. Parodi purportedly left university shortly prior to graduating.
 According to a 1980s marketing brochure, Bill Parodi thereafter took an "entry-level position" with a "large printing firm".
 Hmmmm!!!

 William E. Parodi served on the Orange County, California HOSPITAL LIAISON COMMITTEE for nearly 13 years from 1992 until 2005.